Use Windows Analytics with Configuration Manager

-Windows Analytics is a set of solutions that run on Operations Management Suite.
+Windows Analytics is a set of solutions that run on Operations Management Suite (OMS).
 These solutions allow you to gain insight into the current state of your environment.
 Devices in your environment report Windows telemetry data and this data can be accessed and analyzed through solutions in the Operations Management Suite web portal.
-In the case of Upgrade Readiness the data can also be made directly actionable in the monitoring node of the Configuration Manager console by connecting Upgrade Readiness to Configuration Manager.
+By connecting Upgrade Readiness to Configuration Manager, you can directly access the data in the Monitoring node of the Configuration Manager console.

 The Windows telemetry data used by Windows Analytics is not transferred directly to the Configuration Manager site server.
-Client computers send Windows telemetry data to the telemetry service and the relevant data is then transferred to Windows Analytics solutions hosted in one of your organization's OMS workspaces.
-Configuration Manager can then direct you to relevant data in the web portal with in-context links or directly display data that is part of solutions that you have connected to Configuration Manager.
+Client computers send Windows telemetry data to the Windows telemetry service.
+This service then transfers the relevant data to Windows Analytics solutions hosted in one of your organization's OMS workspaces.
+Configuration Manager can then direct you to relevant data in the web portal with in-context links, or directly display data that is part of solutions that you have connected to Configuration Manager.
 You can also directly query the data from Operation Management Suite web portal.

-Configuration Manager diagnostic and usage data, which is reported to Microsoft from the Configuration Manager site server, is completely separate from Windows Analytics and Windows telemetry.
+Configuration Manager diagnostic and usage data, which the Configuration Manager site server reports to Microsoft, is separate from Windows Analytics and Windows telemetry.

 Configure Clients to report data to Windows Analytics

-For client devices to report data to Windows Analytics, devices must be configured with a Commercial ID key associated with the Operations Management Suite workspace that hosts the Windows Analytics Data for your organization.
-The devices must also be configured to report telemetry at a telemetry level appropriate for the specific solution or solutions that you want to use.
+For client devices to report data to Windows Analytics, you must configure devices with a Commercial ID key associated with the OMS workspace that hosts your Windows Analytics data.
+You also must configure devices to report telemetry at a telemetry level appropriate for the specific solutions that you want to use.

 Configure Windows Analytics client settings